Feast of the Black Nazarene: La Mirata or the Dungaw Rite

-The traditional Dungaw, a Tagalog calque of the rite's Spanish name Mirata, "to see" or "to view", involves the Black Nazarene, coming from Hidalgo Street, being made to stop briefly at Plaza del Carmen, a square along the southwest flank of the neo-Gothic Basílica Menor de San Sebastián, before proceeding towards Bilibid Viejo Street.
+The traditional Dungaw, a Tagalog calque of the rite's Spanish name Mirata, "to see" or "to view", involves the Jesús Nazareno, coming from Hidalgo Street, being made to stop briefly at Plaza del Carmen, a square along the southwest flank of the neo-Gothic San Sebastian Church, before proceeding towards Bilibid Viejo Street.
 The rite, which was discontinued in the early 1900s for still-unknown reasons, was revived and reincorporated into the Traslación on January 9, 2014, after the discovery of old documents attesting to its practice.

 The resident Recollect priests remove the image of Our Lady of Mount Carmel from the principal niche of the retablo mayor, or use a replica which is termed its vicária.
 The image is dressed in its primera vestida, used only on the most solemn occasions, in its camarín, or private chamber.
 Only Augustinian nuns and other women may enter the camarín at this point.
-Men, including priests, all exit as they are forbidden from watching the Virgin "change clothes".
+Men, including priests, all exit the room as they are forbidden from watching the Virgin "change clothes".
 During the entire vesting process, the rosary is recited.

+The images of Our Lady of Mount Carmel and the Black Nazarene during the 2024 Dungaw rite.

 Once fully dressed in precious robes and regalia, the original image, which was given to the Recollects in 1617 by a Carmelite nunnery in Mexico City, is then solemnly and silently processed on its own small ándas to a temporary scaffold erected at the southwest face of the church.
-There, it is lifted up by several priests and attendants to "see" and "meet" the Black Nazarene as devotees fall silent.
+There, it is lifted up by several priests and attendants to "see" and "meet" the Jesús Nazareno as devotees fall silent, the Virgin sometimes made to "bow" to the Nazareno three times.
 A Gospel lesson is followed by general intercessions, and several prayers (often the Lord's Prayer and the Hail Mary), are chanted fervently.
 The Basilica's bells are rung throughout the short prayer service.